Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay search: Analysis

 \section{Analysis}

 Typical signal waveforms of ELCC and PMTs are shown in Figure~\ref{fig:typical_waveform}.

 Two PMTs at the cathode detect the xenon scintillation signal and 5--100~$\mu$s after that, EL signals are detected by the ELCC.
-Hit channels are defined as the channels whose integrated charge over the waveform is larger than the typical fluctuation of the baseline by more than 2.6 sigma, where sigma represents the size of that fluctuation.
 The number of detected photons (photon counts) in each channel is obtained by integrating the waveform of each hit channel from the signal time of signal's rise to its fall and dividing it by the gain of the channel's MPPC.
 The MPPC gains are measured using dark current pulses as described in~\cite{BAN2017185}.
 For each hit channel, the non-linearity of the MPPC is corrected (Section~\ref{sec:MPPCcorrection}) and the EL gain is calibrated (Section~\ref{sec:ELgain_correction}).
 The total number of photons in a given event is calculated by summing up the photon counts of all hit channels.
 The timing of the signal rise and fall of the event ($T_{\textrm{EL1}}$ and $T_{\textrm{EL2}}$) are defined as the earliest rise time and the latest fall time among the hit channels (see Figure~\ref{fig:typical_waveform}).
 The photon counts are then converted to deposited energy (see Section~\ref{sec:apply_cut_and_correction}).
 The hit position along the drift direction ($z$-position) is reconstructed from the time interval between the PMT signal ($T_\textrm{Scinti}$) and the hit timing of the EL signal.

 The detector performance was evaluated using photo-peaks at 511~keV (annihilation gamma-ray from $^{22}$Na), 29.78~keV (characteristic K$_\alpha$ X-ray), and 33.62~keV (characteristic K$_\beta$ X-ray).
 To obtain clear photo-peaks, the fully-contained events in the fiducial region are selected (Section~\ref{sec:fiducial_cut}).
 Additional corrections and cuts are described in Section~\ref{sec:time_dependence}--\ref{sec:additional_z_cut}.